Subscribe to updates

 If you have any requests or comments please let us know at community@opencouncil.network.
 We can also provide custom updates on particular topics across councils.

-The Housing and Inclusive Economy Scrutiny Committee is scheduled to meet on Wednesday 28 January 2026 to discuss the proposed Housing Revenue Account (HRA) budget for 2026/27, which includes plans for rent and service charge increases.
-The committee will also receive updates on commercial and investment property management, planning performance and enforcement, and review the committee's own scrutiny work.
+The Housing and Inclusive Economy Scrutiny Committee meeting scheduled for 28 January 2026 was set to discuss the proposed Housing Revenue Account (HRA) budget for 2026/27, including rent and service charge increases.
+Other key topics included an update on the management of the council's commercial and investment properties, a review of planning performance and enforcement, and the committee's forward plan and action tracker.

 Housing Revenue Account (HRA) Budget 2026/27